Trump shocks the U.K. by 'cutting off' Queen Elizabeth

 Trump's trip included multiple gaffes including him breaking protocol by walking in front of Queen Elizabeth and the White House tweeting out he was 'leaving the U.K.' while en route to Scotland

-U.S. President Donald Trump said he intends to run for reelection in 2020 because "everybody wants me to" and there are no Democratic candidates who could defeat him, the Mail on Sunday newspaper reported.
+U.S. President Donald Trump said he intends to run for reelection in 2020 because "everybody wants me to" and there are no Democrats who could defeat him, the Mail on Sunday reported.

 Asked by British journalist Piers Morgan in an interview given on Friday whether he was going to run in 2020, Trump was quoted by the Mail on Sunday as saying: "Well I fully intend to.
 It seems like everybody wants me to."